jpaulm/fbp-etl/src/com/jpaulmorrison/Step12/README.md

 You will notice that, in the code segment above, the Java field names have the same names as the MySQL column names, but we can't rely on this, so I would suggest that the relationships between these - plus any non-standard type information - be held in a JSON file.

 Now `price` should not be a simple arithmetic type, as it is currency, and should specify the currency denomination.
-Now it is very easy to assume that a price is in whatever currency we use in our home country, and we have all been doing this for decades, but this is not adequate for a worldwide marketplace - see https://jpaulm.github.io/busdtyps.html .
-This in turn means that its type on the database would in fact be `VARCHAR`, and its type in `Book` would be `Currency`.
+It is very easy to assume that a price is in whatever currency we use in our home country, and we have all been doing this for decades in the IT business, but this is not adequate for a worldwide marketplace - see https://jpaulm.github.io/busdtyps.html .
+This in turn means that the type of `price` on the database would in fact be `VARCHAR`, and its type in `Book` would be `Currency`.
 We will be talking about this in a later step, but it gives an added reason for holding field relationships externally to the component code.

-We will be developing a generalized component based on `ReadJDBC.java`.
+We will be developing a generalized component based on `ReadJDBC.java` - name to be decided later...